custom-cards/button-card/README.md

 #### Injecting CSS with `extra_styles`

-**Note**: `extra_styles` **MUST NOT** be used on the first button-card of the currend view, else it will be applied to all the cards in all Lovelace. **It is not possible to fix this behaviour.**
+**Note**: `extra_styles` **MUST NOT** be used on the first button-card of the current view, else it will be applied to all the cards in all Lovelace. **It is not possible to fix this behaviour.**

 You can inject any CSS style you want using this config option.
-It is usefull if you want to inject CSS animations for example.
+It is useful if you want to inject CSS animations for example.
 This field supports [templates](#javascript-templates).

 An example is better than words: